 WILL MY PROPERTY BE SAFE AND LEGAL?

 All of our Licensable HMO properties (5+bed) are Licenced or a Licence application has been submitted with Colchester Borough Council.
-All properties are required to have a Gas Safety certificate and an Energy Performance certificate.
+All properties are required to have a Gas Safety certificate and an Energy Performance certificate, and an Electical Safety Report.
 All properties have fire doors according to HMO (House of Multiple Occupancy) requirements.
 All properties have fire safety equipment, fire alarms and carbon monoxide alarms according to legal standards.
 We regularly inspect properties to ensure fire safety equipment is maintained and working.
 Tenants should contact SUHomes / the landlord immediately if they believe their fire safety equipment is not working or if alarms are low battery.

 WHERE WILL MY PROPERTY BE?